 Hello!

 My name is Cody Youngblood.
 I am an architectural historian and the Director of Historic Preservation & Collections at Red Hill.
 I hold a B.A. in Historic Preservation and Museum Studies from the University of Mary Washington and an M.A. in the Conservation of Historic Buildings from the University of York.
-I have formerly served as the Museum Director of George C. Marshall’s Dodona Manor where I researched and implemented the refurnishing of the house museum to accurately represent General Marshall’s residency.
-I have also contributed to the reinterpretation of historic interiors at Oatlands Historic House & Gardens in Leesburg, Virginia and the Rising Sun Tavern in Fredericksburg, Virginia.
-At Red Hill, I supervise the largest collection of Patrick Henry artifacts in the world and oversee the preservation of the site’s historic built environment.
+I have formerly served as the Museum Director of George C. Marshall’s Dodona Manor, the home of Nobel Peace Prize laureate General George C. Marshall.
+I have also served as Collections Manager at Oatlands Historic House & Gardens and the Rising Sun Tavern.
+In 2019, I was honored to be chosen as the Albert J. Bowley Scholar by the University of Mary Washington’s Center for Historic Preservation and the James Monroe Museum & Memorial Library.

 Outside of the office, I enjoy traveling, cooking, reading (usually about George C. Marshall or Patrick Henry), and listening to bluegrass music.